Huotes/CommitMaker/README.md

 Pluto is actually an orbiting group of British soldiers from the American Revolution who entered space after the Chuck gave them a roundhouse kick to the face.

 In an act of great philanthropy, Chuck made a generous donation to the American Cancer Society.
 He donated 6,000 dead bodies for scientific research.

+There are only 10 types of people in the world: those that understand binary and those that don’t.